Haunted Lighthouses in New Hampshire

 The lighthouse helped save many ships and mariners during storms that battered the rocky coastline.
 The fort and lighthouse, situated on New Castle Island just outside of Portsmouth, provided a refuge for those rescued and in need of assistance, as well as for those who had perished, including those who died in service there.
 Numerous ghost sightings and stories have emerged in the area ever since.

 Lighthouse Keeper Joshua Card, a longtime resident of the area, served for 35 years from 1874 to 1909 and is associated with many ghost stories at the lighthouse station.
-Although he passed away in 1911 at the age of 86, sightings and sounds attributed to his ghost have persisted for many years.
+Although he passed away in 1911 at the age of 86, sightings and sounds attributed to his ghost have persisted today.
 Reports of sightings of Card’s ghost include personnel stationed at the nearby Coast Guard building, who observed a "shadowy figure" roaming the grounds at night.

 There was also an investigation by members of the show Ghost Hunters, who documented footsteps on the lighthouse stairs, knocking, voices, and strange noises in the keeper’s quarters.
 The ghost of keeper Joshua Card seems to enjoy the attention, along with some other unknown spirits.
 He still visits the lighthouse some nights, ensuring the light is tended to and helping guide boaters and ships to port.